pieter-v-n/pmx-cluster-tb/README.md

 8. Use the Proxmox GUI to login as root to `pve3`.
 9. Go to Datacenter -> Cluster -> Join Cluster.
 Paste the buffer into the text window.
 Enter the root password of pve1.
 Select `10.0.0.83/32` for Cluster Network Link 0.
 Click Join `pvc1`.
 10. Close the browsers that are connected to `pve2` and `pve3`.
 11. On `pve1` go to Datacenter.
 You should see the name of the Datacenter: `pvc1` with 3 hosts: `pve1`, `pve2` and `pve3`.
-Now the cocsync network is operational, you can manage all pve's of the cluster from any of the pve's.
+Now the corosync network is operational, you can manage all pve's of the cluster from any of the pve's.